antonbobrov/react-kit/apps/react-hooks/README.md

 - **`isNumber`**: Checks if a value is a number.
 - **`isString`**: Checks if a value is a string.
 - **`isUndefined`**: Checks if a value is undefined.

-## License

-MIT License

-For more details, visit the [GitHub repository](https://github.com/antonbobrov/react-kit).